Xunnamius/black-flag/README.md

 ...
 ```

-It gets worse.
-What if the description of `subcmd`'s `root-positional` argument
+It gets even worse.
+What if the description of `subcmd`'s `root-positional`
-is _different_ than the root command's version, with an entirely different
+argument is different than the root command's version, and with entirely
-description and _functionality_ (such as _deleting something_)?
-Instead of being
+different functionality?
+At that point the help text is actually _lying to the
-helpful, you've trapped your users in some labyrinthine footgun nightmare
+user_, which could have drastic consequences when invoking powerful CLI commands
-universe.
-Yikes!
+with permanent effects.

 On the other hand, given the same configuration, Black Flag outputs the
 following: